jesse-shopify/lox-parsers/README.md

 - Builds successfully but crashes on parsing
 - Needs debugging for proper operation

-### chumsky-lox ❌
+### chumsky-lox ⚠️
 A parser implementation using the [chumsky](https://github.com/zesterer/chumsky) parser combinator library.

-**Status**: ❌ Linker errors
+**Status**: ⚠️ Library-only (linker issues)
+- Library compiles successfully
-- Hits macOS linker assertion failures
+- Hits macOS linker assertion failures during test execution
-- Complex recursive type inference causes compiler issues
-- Implementation complete but non-functional
+- Implementation complete but tests non-functional due to linker bugs
+- Available as library dependency for other projects

 ### winnow-lox ❌
 A parser implementation using the [winnow](https://github.com/winnow-rs/winnow) parser combinator library (successor to nom).